SQream/sqream_docs/feature_guides/python_functions.rst

 User-defined functions (UDFs) are a feature that extends SQream DB's built in SQL functionality.
 SQream DB's Python UDFs allow developers to create new functionality in SQL by writing the lower-level language implementation in Python.

 .. note:: Starting v2022.1.4, Python UDF are disabled by default in order to enhance product security.
-Use the ``enablePythonUdfs`` configuration flag in order to enable Python UDF.
+Use the ``enablePythonUdfs`` :ref:`configuration flag<enable_python_udfs>` in order to enable Python UDF.

 .. contents:: In this topic:
    :local: